HALIFAX, May 14 /CNW/ - Jazz Air Income Fund ("Jazz") (TSX: JAZ.UN)

 comparable to distributable cash as reported by such entities.
 Readers should

-refer to Jazz's and Jazz Air Income Fund's Management Discussion and Analysis
+refer to Jazz's and Jazz Air Fund's Management Discussion and Analysis for a

-for a reconciliation of cash flows from operating activities.
+reconciliation of distributable cash to cash provided by operating activities.

 CAUTION REGARDING FORWARD-LOOKING INFORMATION